-At Grove we follow the National Curriculum for History(2014).
-The national curriculum for history aims to ensure that all pupils:
+At Grove we are guided by the National Curriculum for History(2014).
+The National Curriculum for history aims to ensure that all pupils:

-To meet these objectives, we have planned a Topic Curriculum which includes Geography, Science and other subjects.
+To meet these objectives, we have planned a Topic Curriculum which includes History and Geography.
 Examples of these units can be found on the Key Stage One, Lower Key Stage Two and Upper Key Stage Two pages of this website.

 History lessons focus on developing historical skills and children working as historians.
 We intend for our children to have real life experiences and learn about history in an active and creative way.
 Links to Geography and other subject areas are also explored.
 The planning of learning always begins with the skills and knowledge that needs to be taught and enrichment opportunities and opportunities to apply learning are carefully mapped.